-A. (Attitudes) Values families' and caregivers' culture, beliefs, and expertise as equal partners on the team.

-B. (Knowledge) Demonstrates understanding of family systems, culture, and the impact on families of having a child with special needs.

-C. (Skills) Builds and maintains effective interpersonal relationships with families/caregivers and professional colleagues:

-- 1. Respects and promotes the decision-making authority of families; - 2.
-Understands and respects the beliefs and practices of the family's culture; - 3.
-Follows the families' lead; - 4.
-Follows through consistently on commitments and promises; - 5.
-Provides regular communications and updates; - 6.
-Establishes trusting relationships that support the family and infant/very young child in their relationship with each other, and that facilitates change; and - 7.
+- A. (Attitudes) Values families' and caregivers' culture, beliefs, and expertise as equal partners on the team. - B. (Knowledge) Demonstrates understanding of family systems, culture, and the impact on families of having a child with special needs. - C. (Skills) Builds and maintains effective interpersonal relationships with families/ caregivers and professional colleagues: - 1.
+Respects and promotes the decision-making authority of families. - 2.
+Understands and respects the beliefs and practices of the family's culture. - 3.
+Follows the families' lead. - 4.
+Follows through consistently on commitments and promises. - 5.
+Provides regular communications and updates. - 6.
+Establishes trusting relationships that support the family and infant/very young child in their relationship with each other, facilitating change. - 7.
 Communicates honestly, sensitively, and empathetically with families, using non-technical language. - D. (Skills) Applies principles of family centered practice: - 1.
-Uses relationship-based coaching strategies to build on families' strengths to enhance their confidence and competence; and - 2.
+Uses relationship-based coaching strategies to build on families' strengths to enhance their confidence and competence. - 2.
 Assists families to develop the skills they need to become their own advocates.

-E. (Knowledge and Skills) Demonstrates knowledge of community resources both within and outside of early intervention and assists families in accessing resources:

-- 1. Informs families of applicable resources including adaptive equipment when needed; - 2.
-Uses appropriate referral processes when needed; - 3.
-Works collaboratively with other community resources to ensure coordinated services; - 4.
-Helps families build the skills they need to access social support from extended family, neighbors, and friends as needed and as available in the community; - 5.
-Encourages parents to share with other parents; and - 6.
-Obtains and works effectively with interpreters when needed, to ensure effective communication with families who may experience a communication barrier. - F. (Skills) Participates in development of Individualized Family Service Plans (IFSPs) that are family-centered and culturally relevant. - G. (Skills) Supports families with coordinated, effective, equitable, and culturally and linguistically responsive transitions from early intervention to preschool special education services and/or the Early Childhood Education and Assistance Program (ECEAP), Head Start, and other high quality early childhood settings.
+- E. (Knowledge and Skills) Demonstrates knowledge of community resources both within and outside of ESIT and assists families in accessing resources: - 1.
+Informs families of applicable resources including adaptive equipment when needed. - 2.
+Uses appropriate referral processes when needed. - 3.
+Works collaboratively with other community resources to ensure coordinated services. - 4.
+Helps families build the skills they need to access social support from extended family, neighbors, and friends as needed and as available in the community. - 5.
+Encourages parents to share with other parents. - 6.
+Obtains and works effectively with interpreters when needed to ensure effective communication with families who may experience a communication barrier. - F. (Skills) Participates in the development of IFSPs that are family-centered and culturally relevant. - G. (Skills) Supports families with coordinated, effective, equitable, and culturally and linguistically responsive transitions from ESIT to preschool special education services and/or the Early Childhood Education and Assistance Program (ECEAP), Head Start, and other highquality early childhood settings. - H. (Knowledge and Skills) Demonstrates understanding of parent rights and procedural safeguards, explains them clearly to families, and completes required forms.